rezaarrazi/Vigenere_C-/README.md

 # Vigenere_C-
-Vigenere chiper software using visual studio C#
+Vigenere chiper software using C#
+This software build using Visual Studio 2013